sijuswamy/B-Data-Analytics-Workshop-/Session Threads.md

 - Fundamental data analytics jobs for Engineers

-- Basic examples of process automation using `R Programing`
+- Basic examples of process automation using `R Programming`

 ## Invocation